memaxwelll/KarliMonet/README.md

 | Anount of GIFs added | 91  | +52  | -  |
 | Full options | No | Yes  | No  |

-*Recorded on an audio captue software, comes with part of an ad

 Keep in mind that cachemonet reloaded not only has original GIFs, but it will also include CacheMonetReloaded's GIFs too

 But for now, a demo with only the original ones